Wael-A-Alghamdi/Apartment-management-website-system/README.md

-# Hotel-information-system
-In this project, I focused to learn the Back-end. by using (Apache Tomcat server, Servlet, and MySQL database) in NetBeans.
+## In this project, I focused to learn the Back-end. by using (Apache Tomcat server, Servlet, and MySQL database) in NetBeans.